bennoH2025/freeVJing-license/README.md

 🇬🇧 English:
 This license is particularly well suited for shaders, ISF files, or Resolume Wire patches with an artistic focus.
-This license is a cooproduction between bennoH. and Claude (Sonnet4) like the furteher concept and its implementation were supported by Antropic’s language model Claude (Sonnet4 / free version), particularly through advisory assistance and content curation.
+This license is a co-production between bennoH. and Claude (Sonnet4) like the furteher concept and its implementation were supported by Anthropic’s language model Claude (Sonnet4 / free version), particularly through advisory assistance and content curation.
 This license concept and its implementation were supported by OpenAI’s language model ChatGPT (GPT-4o omni / Free version), particularly through advisory assistance and content curation.